 Estimated reinstatement cost for insurance purposes

-The estimated reinstatement cost for insurance purposes would be fairly stated at £300,000 (Three hundred thousand pounds).
+£190,000 (One hundred and ninety thousand pounds).
 It should be noted this sum is an estimate calculated by using a rate per square metre based on information provided by Building Cost Information Service (BCIS).

 Valuation and market comments